ghost-in-the-zsh/lights/README.md

 * Business logic
 * Database backend

-Some micro-services are still a **Work In Progress** and are marked as such in this file.

 Each service container is defined by its own `<service>.Dockerfile` under the `docker/` directory and orchestrated by the `docker-compose.yaml` file in the project's root directory.

 The project's structure and organization will appear overkill for such a simple system, but it's intended to work as a template or reference guide of sorts for your own larger projects, whether hobby or professional.